code-and-effect/effective_orders/README.md

 Visit https://esqa.moneris.com/mpg/ and login with: demouser / store1 / password

-Select ADMIN -> hosted config from the menu
+Select Admin -> Hosted Paypage Config from the menu

 Click the 'Generate a New Configuration' button which should bring us to a "Hosted Paypage Configuration"

 ### Basic Configuration

-Description:  'My Test store'
+Description: My Test Store

 Transaction Type: Purchase

+Payment Methods: Credit Cards

 Response Method: Sent to your server as a POST